Luftare/poor-ci/readme.md

 }
 ```

-2. Start the ci: `listen-to-github`
+2. At the same directory, start the ci: `listen-to-github`

 ## FAQ